aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 - Extract image data using the Shape.ImageData property.
 - Save image data to a file.

-The code example given below shows how to extract images from a document and save them as files.
+The code example given below demonstrates how to extract images from a document and save them as files.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Images-ExtractImagesToFiles-ExtractImagesToFiles.cpp" >}}